JWo124/FinalProjectPart1/README.md

 # FinalProjectPart1

 This project is our first step to moving our code to Git :)
 File simple-interest.sh contains the example of code.
-Feel free to change and get experiences with Git
+Feel free to change it or add new samüles to get experiences with Git!

 Please consider the below factors while contributing